Today is #SpiritDay! Time to bring out your purple clothing!

 I keep referring to her as she and her.
 She accepts it from family with understanding.
 She knows that we all love and support her.
 Heck, one of my sisters hugs her and refers to her as “my little rainbow” :).
 My daughter Ash doesn’t identify with a gender.
 There are days she feels feminine, but, others she feels more masculine.
 There are days she feels feminine but wishes she was wearing a binder.
 She prefers the they/them pronouns.
 Her friends refer to her as they/them because they are more adaptable that way than most adults are.

 But, today is a great day to show how accepting people are in society.
 GLAAD and Toyota is promoting #SpiritDay and encourage other supporters to wear purple.
 Can I tell you, I am a HORRIBLE mother.
-I do not own anything purple.
-I MUST rectify this.
+I do not own anything purple and I MUST rectify this.
 I would wear purple everyday to show I support my daughter.

 Some facts from GLAAD: